sahithyandev/s3/src/content/docs/artificial-intelligence/12-local-search.md

 #### Plateau

 A region where all neighboring states have the same value.
-Results in random walk.
+Might result in random walk.

-#### Variations

-- Stochastic hill climbing
+### Variations of Hill Climbing

+### Stochastic Hill Climbing

 Chooses at random from among the uphill moves; the probability of selection can vary with the steepness of the uphill move.
 This usually converges more slowly than steepest ascent, but in some state landscapes, it finds better solutions.

-- First-choice hill climbing
-  Implements stochastic hill climbing by generating successors randomly until one is generated that is better than the current state.
-This is a good strategy when a state has many (e.g., thousands) of successors.
-- Random-restart hill climbing
-  - Start different hill-climbing searches from random starting positions stopping when a goal is found.
-  - Save the best result from any search so far.
+### First-Choice Hill Climbing

+A variant of stochastic hill climbing.
+Selects a better successor from the randomly generated successors.
+Does not evaluate all the successor states.
+Used when states has too many of successors.
+Might be less optimal.

+### Random-Restart Hill Climbing

+Hill climbing searches are started from different starting positions.
+Reached local optimums are saved.

-  - If all states have an equal probability of being generated, it is complete with a probability approaching 1 (a goal state will eventually be generated).
+If all states have an equal probability of being generated, it is complete with a probability approaching 1.
+Goal state will eventually be generated.
+Surprisingly effective, if there aren’t too many local maxima or plateau.

-  - Finding an optimal solution becomes the question of a sufficient number of restarts.
-  - Surprisingly effective, if there aren’t too many local maxima or plateau.
+Required number of restarts is the new problem.

 ### Simulated Annealing

-Pure random walk is very inefficient.
-Combines randomness to hill-climbing.
+A method which combines randomness and hill-climbing.
 Allows the possibility of escape from a local optimum.

 ```py
 def simulated_annealing(initial_state, objective_function, neighbor_function, schedule):